tbfrazee/schedule_timer/README.md

 ### interval ⇒ Integer
 Returns an Integer representing the number of seconds between ::on_interval method calls while active

+---
-The following methods may be implemented in your model class, and will be called by the Timer as follows:
+Additionally, the following methods may be implemented in your model class, and will be called by the Timer as follows:

 ### on_start
 Method called when start_time is reached (within start_date and end_date)